The Call of the Sea (1951 film)

 The Call of the Sea or The Oceans Are Calling (Die Meere rufen) is a 1951 East German drama film directed by Eduard Kubat and starring Hans Klering, Käte Alving and Evamaria Bath.
 A defector to West Germany returns to the East, having become disillusioned by capitalist society.

 It was made by the state-owned DEFA studio.
-The film's art direction was by Artur Günther.
+The film's production designer was Artur Günther.